17 Travel Toys & Games For Tots To Tweens

 One of the most fun parts of editing FamiliesGo! is getting to go to the annual Toy Fair in NYC to search for clever travel toys, games and crafts.
 I always find something that makes me say, “That is so cool!” and wish I were a kid again.
-Some are already available; others will hit the shelves later this spring.
 Here are some of the most innovative, handy or just plain fun travel toys and game I’ve spotted.
 Most will work for car rides or on an airplane.
 And we have options for every age from baby and preschooler to tweens and maybe even teens.

 1. For the Tiniest Travelers